abbeycode/UnzipKit/README.md

 # About

-UnzipKit is an Objective-C `zlib` wrapper for compressing and decompressing ZIP files on OS X and iOS.
+UnzipKit is an Objective-C `zlib` wrapper for compressing and decompressing Zip files on OS X and iOS.
 It's based on the [AgileBits fork](https://github.com/AgileBits/objective-zip) of [Objective-Zip](http://code.google.com/p/objective-zip/), developed by [Flying Dolphin Studio](http://www.flyingdolphinstudio.com).

 It provides the following over Objective-Zip: